xander-cs/Riki_Fox/README.md

 Make sure to inform the team leader before committing any changes to the 'main' branch of the GitHub repository.

 # Requirements
-As a user, I want to be able to create a User Account as to track my status on the site for any uploads or edits I make.
+As a user, I want to be able to create a User Account as to track my status on the site for any uploads or edits I make, so that I can keep up to date with my activity on the site.
-- 3/27

-As a user, I want to be able to track analytics on the site to be able to see popular results and figure out what the community is actively interested in.
+As a user, I want to be able to track analytics on the site to be able to see popular results and figure out what the community is actively interested in, so that I can stay involved on the wiki community.
-- 3/27

-As a user, I want to be able to upload files and images and be able to access them
+As a user, I want to be able to upload files and images and be able to access them, so that I can useful information to pages.
-- 3/24

-As a user, I want to be able to download files in different file formats and photos
+As a user, I want to be able to download files in different file formats and photos, so that I can retrieve information from pages.
-- 3/28

 As a user, I want some sort of search feature that will allow me quick and general access to the wiki's knowledge base
-- 4/3

-As a user, I want a more robust advanced search feature so I can search the pages based off of keywords, phrases, and users
+As a user, I want a more robust advanced search feature so I can search the pages based off of keywords, phrases, and users, so that it is easier for me to navigate between pages.
-- 4/10